Robust Sparse Mean Estimation via Sum of Squares: Achieving Near-optimal Error for Gaussian Inliers

 We require a set of deterministic conditions similar to that in \cite{kothari2021polynomial}.
-However, instead of proving the relevant conditions for \emph{all} directions, we will instead require that they hold only for \emph{$k$-sparse} directions.
+However, instead of proving the result for \emph{all} directions, we will instead require this only for \emph{$k$-sparse} directions.
 We show that, with high probability, a set of $(k^4/\eps^2)\polylog(d/\eps)$ samples drawn from $\cN(\mu, \Sigma)$ satisfy the following set of conditions.